raspberrypilearning/build-first-robot/worksheet.md

 	![](images/wheel-wire.jpg)

-1. Attach the wheel brackets to the wheel motors with some 2.5mm screws so that your wheels look like the above image.
+1. Attach the wheel brackets to the wheel motors with some M3 screws so that your wheels look like the above image.
+1. Sandwich the two wheels between the
-1. Using some screws attach your Raspberry Pi to the mount board with some screws.
+1. Using some M2.5 screws attach your Raspberry Pi to the mount board.

 ## Step 2: Connect to your Raspberry Pi